 - Expressing the processes of life

 Journaling your thoughts and dreams flex your imagination and fires neurons that expand ideas.
 Writing things out creates a space for ideas to come and be cataloged.
-Then you can go back and add to the ideas or let them go if they no longer suit you.
-The simple act of asking yourself what if invites the possibilities to come.
-Writing the ideas that come to mind makes room for you to explore what it would take to make them a reality.
+Then you can go back and add to the pictures or let them go if they no longer suit you—the simple act of asking yourself what if invites the possibilities to come.
+Writing the ideas that come to mind allows you to explore what it would take to make them a reality.

-Express yourself- Just as art, music, and dance are forms of expression, journaling is a fundamental way that people express themselves.
-Whether you are doing Bible journaling, bullet journaling, or writing longhand in a leather-bound book filled with empty pages, or disc-bound pages of Happy Note notebooks, you are expressing yourself in a very profound way.
-No two journals are alike and there is great power in having an outlet to share whatever is at the forefront of your mind.
+Express yourself- Just as art, music, and dance are forms of expression, journaling is a fundamental way people express themselves.
+Whether you are doing Bible journaling, bullet journaling, or writing longhand in a leather-bound book filled with empty pages, or disc-bound pages of Happy Note notebooks, you are expressing yourself profoundly.
+No two journals are alike, and there is great power in having an outlet to share whatever is at the forefront of your mind.

 Expressing yourself gives you an outlet to manage the emotions of a difficult time in life.
-The activity of writing in a journal can be a way to recharge your batteries and do some self-care.
-Journaling can give a pathway to a passion to write about, draw, or capture your biggest ideas when they have your full attention.
+Writing in a journal can be a way to recharge your batteries and do some self-care.
+Journaling can lead to a passion for writing about, drawing, or capturing your most important ideas when they have your full attention.

 Remember what happened- Life is fleeting.
-What you are experiencing today is going to be a memory in a very short amount of time.
-What you feel about life, happiness, sadness, elation, or confusion won’t always be the case.
-You won't always emotionally remain in the winter season, spring will eventually come.
+What you are experiencing today will be a memory in a concise amount of time.
+What you feel about life, happiness, sadness, delight, or confusion won’t always be the case.
+You won't always emotionally remain in the winter season; spring will eventually come.
 You won’t always be in the beginning stages of starting your business.
-Journaling creates a timeline where you can live in the moment and reflect back in the future.
-Nothing is better than going back and revisiting who you were back then and recognizing how far you’ve come and seeing that things really did work out for the best.
+Journaling creates a timeline where you can live in the moment and reflect on the future.
+Nothing is better than going back and revisiting who you were back then, recognizing how far you’ve come, and seeing that things did work out for the best.

-Being able to see how you worked through issues and made it, is beneficial.
+Seeing how you worked through issues and made them is beneficial.
 One day your family may read your journal and have a new and profound understanding of who you were and what you were managing at different times of life.

 Journaling has benefits that come alive when you move the thoughts and ideas from your head to a journal.
-There are undeniable advantages to exploring the possibilities, expressing yourself, and having a historical perspective on life.
+There are undeniable advantages to exploring the possibilities, expressing yourself, and having a historical perspective.

-So go ahead and grab your favorite essential oil mine right now is Freedom and let the diffusing begin as you start to pen your thoughts.
-If you want the dance of the flame try this delicious Sweet As Sugar candle.
+So grab your favorite essential oil mine right now, Freedom, and let the diffusing begin as you start to pen your thoughts.
+If you want the dance of the flame, try this delicious Sweet As Sugar candle.